 Nara: Japan’s first capital city.
 Pay a visit to Todaiji Temple, the biggest wooden temple in the world.
 Visit the Ninja Museum of Igaryu and watch a Ninja performance.

 Kyoto: Japan’s second capital city before the title was given to Tokyo.At the heart of Kyoto lies Gion, the center of the city’s art.

 Exclusively by AV Travel: Transfer from Kyoto to Kobe by the bullet train Shinkansen.
 Join a sake-tasting tour at a Sake brewery in Kobe.

 Osaka.
 Visit the Osaka Castle, Dotomburi – Namba shopping mall and the well-known Shinsaibashi street.

 Seoul: Visit Bukchon Hanok Village reflects 600 years of Seoul’s history and Korean traditional homes.
 Gyeongbokgung Palace is another highlight of your Seoul tour.
 Another visit place is the Demilitarized Zone (DMZ) is a buffer zone, which was established on July 27, 1953 when the Armistice Agreement was signed during the Korean War.
 Myeongdong & Dongdaemun markets, Seoul’s largest shopping district.
 Be prepared to part with a little money as the wide range of goods for all budgets will entice you into making a few purchases.
 Visit the Samsung Innovation Museum.

-Check in at Los Angeles International Airport.
-Depart for Tokyo at night.
+Check in at LAX airport.
+Depart for Tokyo on a nonstop flight at night.

 Welcome to Tokyo, the capital city of Japan.
 It is one of the largest metropolitan areas in the world with a population of over 13 million residents.
 Tokyo is not only the center of politics and economy of Japan, but also a center of the global economy and culture.